christian-schlichtherle/archive-diff/README.md

 patch().base(jar(base)).delta(jar(delta)).to(jar(update));
 ```

-### Diffing two ZIP files and computing a delta model
+### Diffing two directories and computing a delta model

-Maybe you just want to explore the delta of two archive files, but not generate another archive file from that?
+Maybe you just want to explore the delta of two directories, but not generate a delta archive file from that?
-The following code diffs two ZIP files and computes a delta model.
+The following code diffs two directories and computes a delta model.
-Again, the `Delta` and either the `JUZ` or `Compress` facades can be used to do that:
+Again, the `Delta` and the `JUZ` facades can be used to do that:

 ```java
 import java.io.File;